Apartment Syndication 101: What Doctors Should Know

 In other words, the issuer must verify that the investors are accredited.

-You could also go to a website such as Verify Investor to have this done as well.
+You could also go to a website like Parallel Markets to complete this.

 Unlike 506b, self-certification is not permissible.